physics-paul/cpp-project/README.md

 Since the delta-hedging is only valid for small stock price movements, there will be some error in hedging each period.

-The traded cash-flows and value of the portfolio looks like:
+The traded cash-flows and value of the portfolio at each time step looks like:

 | Cash Flows | t=0 | t=1 | --- | t=n |
 | Beginning of Day | | | | |